-UK to welcome 20,000 Afghans amid Taliban takeover
+I don't believe Taliban pledge on women's rights, Priti Patel says

 - Published

+The UK government will work with other nations and pledged to resettle 5,000 Afghans in the UK in the first year.

+However, some MPs have criticised the scheme for not going far enough.

-Thousands of Afghan refugees will be resettled in the UK after the Taliban seized control of Kabul, the UK government has promised.
+Thousands of Afghans have been trying to flee the country after the Taliban seized control of the capital Kabul.

-The new scheme will see up to 20,000 Afghans offered a route to set up home in the UK in the coming years.
+The government has committed to resettling up to 20,000 Afghan refugees in the UK in the long term - and Ms Patel said she wanted the majority of those to be women and girls and persecuted minorities.

-In the first year, 5,000 refugees will be eligible to settle in the UK - on top of 5,000 Afghan interpreters and other staff who worked for the UK.

-Women, girls and others in need will have priority in the new scheme.

-Those most at risk of human rights abuses and dehumanising treatment by the Taliban will also be the focus of the new resettlement scheme.
+The Taliban have promised the rights of women in Afghanistan will be respected "within the framework of Islamic law".

+Asked how the UK would get vulnerable people, who may not feel safe leaving their homes, out of Afghanistan, Ms Patel said ministers would work with third party agencies, humanitarian organisations and other governments, including the US and Canada.

+She added that people could also be resettled from neighbouring countries, as well as Afghanistan itself.

-Parliament has been recalled and Prime Minister Boris Johnson is to open a debate in the House of Commons about the situation in Afghanistan from 09:30 BST on Wednesday.
+Meanwhile, Parliament has been recalled and Prime Minister Boris Johnson has been updating MPs about the situation in Afghanistan.

-Downing Street said Mr Johnson spoke to US President Joe Biden on Tuesday evening about the evacuation of Kabul.

-The leaders "resolved to continue working closely together on this in the days and weeks ahead to allow as many people as possible to leave the country," a spokesperson said.
+He said the government would be doing everything it can to support those who have helped the UK mission in Afghanistan and to "avert a humanitarian crisis".

 Ministers have been rushing to put this scheme together in response to the situation in Afghanistan, with the final details signed off on Tuesday.